-Coronavirus: mental health support
+Coronavirus: mental health and wellbeing support

 We're still here to help

 The impact coronavirus (Covid-19) is having on our daily life may be affecting your mental health or putting you under added pressure.

 You may be increase experiencing feelings of anxiety, low mood or deeper feelings of loneliness or isolation, especially if you feel cut off from support networks you usually have.

 External pressures like losing a job or home, physical health problems or money worries can also affect your mental wellbeing – leaving you feeling alone.

 You may be concerned about coronavirus and how it could affect your health and your life or be having to spend a lot of time at home by yourself.
 You may be worried about going out and being around other people – including going in to work or back to school.